Demon-Roach: Welcome to show business, kid.

 This trope also applies to album covers, especially singles, which often get their own album art, for one or two songs.

 The chances of this happening are magnified many times over when the game has to jump the national boundary.
 Especially in the pre-internet era, it wasn't at all uncommon to see the localization team (who may not actually be all that familiar with the work in question) creating a new cover from wholecloth, and said cover had about a 50-50 shot of looking nothing whatsoever like the actual product.

 A related subtrope is the practice of creating the cover first, and writing the story based on that.
 This was common practice for comic books, especially at DC, during The Silver Age of Comic Books under editor Julius Schwartz, and was responsible for some of the weirdest stories of the time.
 However, it would sometimes result in a story that went off in a totally different direction and disposed of the cover situation in a panel or two.
 The website Superdickery features many strange, silly and inane covers of this kind.

-Many of these overlap with Sexy Packaging and Contemptible Cover, and often feature Lady Not-Appearing-in-This-Game.
-Compare with Never Trust a Trailer, Wolverine Publicity, Bait-and-Switch Credits and Super Dickery, and enjoy this i09 gallery.
+Many of these overlap with Sexy Packaging, and often feature Lady Not-Appearing-in-This-Game or Advertised Extras.
+Compare with Never Trust a Trailer, Wolverine Publicity, Bait-and-Switch Credits, Superdickery, and Never Trust a Title.